ZianZengUH/2022-Personal-Page/projects/study_partner.md

-You can learn more at project home page: [Study Partner](https://study-partner.github.io/).
+You can learn more at the project home page: [Study Partner](https://study-partner.github.io/).